Internet Financial Scams

-Adoption scams are becoming increasingly common.
+Adoption scams are another type of scam to avoid.
 The perpetrators of child adoption fraud often claim to be indigent parents unable to care for a child or members of the clergy working at an orphanage seeking a good home for a child.
-Americans should be very cautious about sending money or traveling abroad to adopt a child from an orphanage they have only heard about through e-mails.
-A new twist in the conventional email adoption scam has appeared recently, and this one occurs after the victim discovers that he or she has been fooled by a scam.
-Once the victim suspects fraud and breaks off communications with the scammers, a new email message will arrive claiming to be from a police agency.
+Americans should be very cautious about sending money or traveling abroad to adopt a child from an orphanage they have only heard about through emails.
+A new twist in the conventional email adoption scam is that once the victim suspects fraud and breaks off communication with the scammers, a new email message will arrive claiming to be from a police agency.
 These fictitious policemen will offer to recover the victim's lost money.
 The scammers will then ask for a "refundable" fee to open the investigation or court files.

 If you believe you are the victim of an Internet scam:

-- Do not send money.
-Unfortunately, any money that you might already have sent will probably not be recoverable.
+- Do not send more money.
+Unfortunately, any money that you might already have sent is probably not recoverable.

 - End all communication with the scammer immediately, rather than attempt resolution directly.
 If you feel threatened, contact your local police at once.
-Do NOT attempt to personally recover the funds lost.
-Contact the appropriate authorities to resolve the matter.
+Do not attempt to personally recover the funds lost.

-- Report the matter immediately to The Internet Crime Complaint Center, a partnership among the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BIA), at www.ic3.gov; and, to the Nigerian Economic and Financial Crimes Commission, at (http://www.efccnigeria.org/
+- Report the matter immediately to the Internet Crime Complaint Center, a partnership among the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BIA), at www.ic3.gov.

 - If the scam originated through a particular website, notify the administrators of that website.